squid-cache/squid-cache.github.io/Features/CacheHierarchy.rst

 {{{
 cache_peer parentcache.foo.com parent 3128 0 no-query
 prefer_direct off
+nonhierarchical_direct off
 }}}
 The default behavior of Squid in the absence of positive ICP, HTCP, etc replies is to connect to the origin server instead of using parents.
-The ''prefer_direct off'' directive tells Squid to try parents first.
+The SquidConf:prefer_direct '''off''' directive tells Squid to try parents first.

+Certain types of requests cannot be cached or are served faster going direct, and Squid is optimized to send them over direct connections by default.
+The SquidConf:nonhierarchical_direct '''off''' directive tells Squid to send these requests via the parent anyway.

 == How do I join a cache hierarchy? ==